fprisse/fprisse.github.io/about.md

 permalink: /about
 ---

-Florent is a senior expert and thought leader in data-driven decision making and optimisation for process industries: “Industry X.0 & IoT”.
+Florent is a senior expert and thought leader in data-driven decision making and optimisation for asset intensive industries: “Industry X.0 & IoT”.
 Hands-on supervision of the improvement process from advanced analytics, technological innovation to implementation and performance management.
 Brings simplicity and transparency.
 Florent is a vigilant defender of inclusiveness and diversity: “Stuff that adds up” for the benefit of client, employer and society at large.

 ## Experience
 ### Consultant